dmcallis1/rapid-pipeline/README.md

 **Required Arguments**

-- '--version': the version of the Akamai API Gateway property to activate.
+- '--version': The version of the Akamai API Gateway property to activate.
-- '--id': the value of the 'Akamai-generated ID' for the target property (found in Luna Control center).
+- '--name': The Gateway property name for the target API Gateway (ex: My API Gateway).
-- '--network': the target network to activate the version of the Akamai API Gateway on (PRODUCTION or STAGING).
+- '--network': The target network to activate the version of the Akamai API Gateway on (PRODUCTION or STAGING).
 - '--email': A comma-seperated list of e-mails for which activation statuses will be sent.